AKayy2020/Unit4/README.md

 ### Success criteria:
 After meeting with the client ans sending her an email (See Appendix B), we agreed the following success criteria:
 1. There is a secure registration and login system with requirements for password and email.
-2. The application will contain a page asking how the client is feeling, to which the client will only be able to answer selecting one of the options given.
+2. The website will
-3. After selecting the feeling, the customer will be able to write notes about it.
+3. The website will
-4. The notes will be grouped in folders by the adjectives, and will have a date.
+4. The website will
-5. The application will allow the client to delete and add notes.
+5. The website will allow the client to write and delete their own posts.
-6. The application will give statistical information about the user's well-being: number of positive and negative emotions felt.
+6. The website will give statistical information: number of producsts available, number of .

 # Criteria B: Design
 ## Design statement
-I will design and make an application for writing a mood diary for a client who is a student at UWC ISAK Japan.
+I will design and make an website for writing a mood diary for a client who is a student at UWC ISAK Japan.
 The program will consist on an application for being able to keep track of her mood every day, plus being able to write some notes and having them organized by feeling.
 It is constructed using the softwares Python, Kivy, and SQLite.
 It will take 3 weeks to make and will be evaluated according to the criteria A, B, C, and D.

 ## Creativity
-The app is called YasModo.
-It is a game of words between the name of the client and the application she uses every week, Komodo.
-Also because "modo" sounds like "mood" and "Yas" like "Yes" (YesMood).
+The app is called Konbinet.
+It is a game of words between "Konbini" (convenience store) and "Net" (network, SNS).

-The colour palette for this project is tones pink and purple, with some variations, as these are the favourite colours of the client, and ones that produce a lot of peace on her.
+The colour palette for this project is tones ____, with some variations, as these are the favourite colours of the client, and ones that produce _____.

 ## Test Plan
 | TEST                                              | DESCRIPTION                                                                  | PROCEDURE                                                                                                  | EXPECTED OUTPUT                                                                                                                    |